 - Project duration and the budget size

-- Level of the control you require over the team
+- Level of control you require over the team

 - Technologies and the overall project complexity

-After years on outsourcing services market Existek has chosen the time and material model for the projects with the clear goal and dedicated development model for the projects where the long-term day-to-day collaboration with the client is a must.
+After years in the outsourcing services market, Existek has chosen the time and material model for the projects with a clear goal and dedicated development model for the projects where long-term day-to-day collaboration with the client is a must.
 We believe that those two approaches give our partners the best value out of outsourcing software projects.
-We hope that this article will help you to decide which of IT contract types is the best for you.
+We hope that this article will help you to decide which of the IT contract types is the best for you.

-However, the good service provider will always analyze your requirements during the very first conversation and give advice on which of IT outsourcing models will fit your particular business case.
-Or you can leave it to the experts, fill in the form at a contact page, send us an email, or start the discussion in the chat widget on the right and we will be glad to provide you with the free consultation.
+A good service provider will always analyze your requirements during the very first conversation and give advice on which IT outsourcing models will fit your particular business case.
+Or you can leave it to the experts, and Existek’s team will gladly provide you with a free consultation.